 Copyright © 2001 by Verloren Hoop Productions.
 All rights reserved.

-More Articles• Carrying and Launching Your Canoe
+More Articles• Lifting & Carrying a Canoe

 • How to Car-Top a Canoe